influxdata/telegraf/plugins/inputs/consul/README.md

 # Telegraf Input Plugin: Consul

-This plugin will collect statistics about all helath checks registered in the Consul.
+This plugin will collect statistics about all health checks registered in the Consul.
 It uses [Consul API](https://www.consul.io/docs/agent/http/health.html#health_state) to query the data.
 It will not report the [telemetry](https://www.consul.io/docs/agent/telemetry.html) but Consul can report those stats already using StatsD protocol if needed.

 ## Configuration: